Last Updated on November 10, 2024

 Find out more at Birmingham Library

 2.)
-See the Egyptian Mummies at Birmingham Museum and Art Gallery
+Explore the Birmingham Museum and Art Gallery

 Find out more at Birmingham Museum and Art Gallery